tomzjwang/Post-Pandemic_Aviation_Trends/README.md

 - Average Monthly Growth Rate

 # Data Structure
 The following visualization is derived from the original dataset and includes the number of monthly flights from 2019 to May 2022 across European countries.
-The cleaned dataset, which includes variables such as Year, Month, and Total Flights, can be found [here](https://github.com/tomzjwang/Post_Pandemic_Flight_Trends/blob/main/monthly_flights.csv), the data illustrating flight recovery percentages is shown in the table below [here](https://github.com/tomzjwang/Post_Pandemic_Flight_Trends/blob/main/flight_recovery.csv).
+The cleaned dataset, which includes variables such as Year, Month, and Total Flights, can be found [here](https://github.com/tomzjwang/Post_Pandemic_Flight_Trends/blob/main/monthly_flights.csv), which was used to create the first chart.
+The data illustrating flight recovery percentages is shown in the table below [here](https://github.com/tomzjwang/Post_Pandemic_Flight_Trends/blob/main/flight_recovery.csv), which was used to generate the second chart.

-**North Star Metric**:
-Total Monthly Flights: This metric tracks the number of flights each month to measure overall recovery progress.
-Month-over-Month Growth Rate: Compares the percentage of flights recovered each month relative to 2019 levels.

 ![Flight Trend](https://github.com/user-attachments/assets/a9bd816f-47cc-4e3f-881a-d3fdf7ce2e44)
 ![Eu](https://github.com/user-attachments/assets/c6bd20d3-11f8-4adf-8d38-10be47bf9748)